mathieux51/leomaglove-be/README.md

 # Stack

-- nextjs
+- Nextjs
 - styled components
-- github pages
+- Now
-- cloudflare
+- Cloudflare

 # To do

-- [ ] pages: video ratio 1/2.39
+- [x] Deploy with github pages
+- [x] Deploy with now